An Example of an Effective ABM Campaign

 Lack of data quality around accounts and buyers.

 The ABM Campaign Setup

-In 2017, we took a deep dive into our customer acquisition paths and found that outbound opportunities that had a marketing touch were 2x more likely to close than outbound deals that did not have a marketing touch (7% close rate vs. 3%).
+When we were getting started, we took a deep dive into our customer acquisition paths and found that outbound opportunities that had a marketing touch were 2x more likely to close than outbound deals that did not have a marketing touch (7% close rate vs. 3%).

 In other words, when a deal that was already being worked by sales was intercepted by marketing (via content, an event, direct mail, etc.), it was far more likely to close, or cross the “goal line.”
 Armed with this information, we designed a multichannel ABM campaign, lovingly referred to as “Project Goal Line.”
 This was our first forte into account based marketing.

 At the time, our sales team did not exclusively work a target account list, but that didn’t stop us from taking an account-based approach.
 Instead of leveraging a fixed list, we established a predictive score threshold that target accounts needed to meet in order to qualify for Project Goal Line.
 Our sales development reps (SDRs) were assigned to work accounts on behalf of senior sellers and also owned and worked their own accounts; as long as the account was deemed “worthy” by the predictive score, it was included in the program.